caspercrause/Integrating-R-and-Power-BI/README.md

 • A Power-point presentation is provided with instructions on how to replicate these steps on your local machine using _`R`_ and __Power BI__

-• The R sripts may be copied and pasted straight into the POWER BI query editors.
+• The R scripts may be copied and pasted straight into the POWER BI query editors.